Recordings:

 Facets 3: New American Music for Trumpet (Crystal CD-768, 2009).
 Features works composed for and performed by trumpeter John Holt, including Die Königskünderin (“The King-Proclaimer”) — character study after Elias Canetti, for solo trumpet (2006).

 Equipoise: Music of Joseph Klein and William Kleinsasser (innova 611, 2005).
-Includes Occam’s Razor — seven studies for ten players (1994-99) and Der Leichenschleicher — character study after Elias Canetti, for solo contrabass (1997); featuring performances by bassist Todd Markey and the UNT Nova Ensemble.
+Includes Occam’s Razor — seven studies for ten players (1994-99) and Der Leichenschleicher — character study after Elias Canetti, for solo contrabass (1997); featuring performances by bassist Todd Markey and the UNT Faculty Chamber Players.

 CEMISonics: The Threshold of Sound; Consortium to Distribute Computer Music (CDCM), Vol. 27 (Centaur CRC-2407, 1998).
 Features works composed at the UNT Center for Experimental Music & Intermedia (CEMI), including Dog (after W.S.
 Merwin) for female voice, bassoon, and intermedia (1997), performed by Heidi Dietrich Klein and Kristen Wolfe Jensen.